-This set of Chemistry Assessment Questions for Schools focuses on “Conductance of Electrolytic Solutions”.
+This set of Class 12 Chemistry Chapter 3 Multiple Choice Questions & Answers (MCQs) focuses on “Conductance of Electrolytic Solutions”.

 1. The voltameter is an instrument in which electrical energy is converted to chemical energy.